redis/redis-doc/topics/indexes.md

     3) "sop:antirez:matteocollina:talked-with"

 By combining different queries, I can ask fancy questions.
 For example:
-*What are all my friends that, like beer, live in Barcellona, and matteocollina consider friends as well?*
+*What are all my friends that, like beer, live in Barcelona, and matteocollina consider friends as well?*
 To get this information I start with an `spo` query to find all the people I'm friend with.
 Than for each result I get I perform an `spo` query to check if they like beer, removing the ones for which I can't find